git-kamesh/git-kamesh/content/posts/use-device-type-react-hook.md

 +++
-title = "Detecting and Adapting to Device Types in React with Custom Hooks" description = "In this blog post, we'll explore a custom React hook that allows you to detect the device type and adapt your UI based on the screen width." date = "2023-11-04" author = "Kamesh Sethupathi"
+title = "Detecting & Adapting to Device Types with Custom Hooks" description = "In this blog post, we'll explore a custom React hook that allows you to detect the device type and adapt your UI based on the screen width." date = "2023-11-04" author = "Kamesh Sethupathi"